kevin-mau/machine_learning_trading_bot/README.md

 ## Overview

-Machine trading is advantageous because of its speed but people still need to specifically program these systems, which limits their ability to adapt to new data.
-In this project, we will attempt to improve an existing algorithmic trading systems.
-To do so, we’ll enhance the existing trading signals with machine learning algorithms that can adapt to new data and evolving markets.
+Machine trading is advantageous because of its speed but people still need to specifically program these systems which limits their ability to adapt to new data.
+In this project we will attempt to improve an existing algorithmic trading systems.
+To do so we’ll enhance the existing trading signals with machine learning algorithms that can adapt to new data and evolving markets.

 In this Jupyter notebook, we’ll do the following: